Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mona-anbari.md
 ---

-If you live in Germany, you need health insurance.
+If you live in Germany, you must have health insurance.
 It pays for your healthcare when you are sick.
 You must get insured before you [start a new job](/guides/find-a-job-in-berlin#start-working), study at a German university, or [apply for a residence permit](/guides/residence-permit).

 This guide explains how to choose the best health insurance for your needs.